ai4ce/FusionSense/README.md

 ```bash
 cd Grounded-SAM2-for-masking
 ```
-Run the script to extract masks by setting your dataset path and prompt text.
+Run the script to extract masks by setting your dataset path and object name prompt text.
 The prompt text ends with an '.' at the end.

+You can use something you came up with, or one proposed by the VLM.
+In our experience, both works fine.

 `eg. --path /home/irving/FusionSense/dataset/transparent_bunny --text 'transparent bunny statue.'`
 ```bash